-- What is personal liability insurance – is it compulsory?
+- What is German personal liability insurance?

 - What does personal liability insurance cover?

-- What are cases that personal liability won’t cover?
+- What won’t my personal liability cover?

 - Which extras are useful?